anvilproject/anvil-portal/content/ncpi/ncpi.md

 Currently, this simple scenario has limited or no support across portals and analysis workspaces, making this type of joint analysis impossible for most users.

-### NCPI Dataset Catalog Prototype
+### Single Sign On Pilot with NIH RAS

+In collaboration with the [NIH CIT Researcher Auth Service (RAS) Initiative](https://datascience.nih.gov/data-infrastructure/researcher-auth-service), we will pilot a single sign on authentication/authorization workflow.

+### Cross-Platform Data Discovery

 To make the most effective use of the data managed by NCPI platforms, users must be able to view, browse, and search datasets available across all resources.
 This would allow biomedical researchers to understand what data is already available.
 This, in turn, will allow for better experimental design of future studies and will prevent duplication of current and past efforts.
 To allow such "bird's eye view" of the data we are building the NCPI Dataset Catalog.
 Initially the catalog will use infrastructure built by the [AnVIL project](/data) to generate overview of available datasets.

-### NIH RAS Single Sign On Pilot

-In collaboration with the [NIH CIT Researcher Auth Service (RAS) Initiative](https://datascience.nih.gov/data-infrastructure/researcher-auth-service), we will pilot a single sign on authentication/authorization workflow.

-## We are guided by cross-platform research efforts.
+## Cross-Platform Research Efforts

- <hero small> This interoperability effort is guided by several research efforts that exercise specific research use cases.
-Feedback from the research efforts is used to aid discovery of detailed interoperability requirements and validate the utility of the developed interoperability features. </hero>
+ <hero small> This interoperability effort is guided by several cross-platform research efforts.
+Feedback from the research efforts is used to aid discovery of detailed interoperability requirements and validate the utility of the developed features. </hero>

-### Our first research efforts make use of cross-platform data exchange.

 There are currently six cross-platform research efforts:

 * Three research efforts integrate data from BioData Catalyst and the Kids First DRC.